Despite disruptions, UNICEF delivers critical life-saving supplies to over 100 countries in response to the COVID-19 pandemic

 “From supply shortages to transport constraints, COVID-19 has brought enormous challenges to our supply operations,” said UNICEF Executive Director Henrietta Fore.
 “However, with support from our partners, we were able to meet some of the most pressing needs and keep children and communities safe.”

 So far this year, UNICEF has shipped key personal protective equipment (PPE) supplies to over 100 countries to support their response to the pandemic, including 7.5 million surgical masks, 2.8 million N95 respirators, nearly 10 million gloves, over 830,000 gowns, and nearly 600,000 face shields.
 UNICEF also shipped over 550,000 diagnostic tests, with an additional 912,000 planned to be delivered through August and is sending over 16,000 oxygen concentrators to 90 low- and middle-income countries.
-Since the beginning of the pandemic, UNICEF has delivered in Romania over 650,000 masks, gloves and disinfectants.

 Limited availability of commercial flights has also taken a heavy toll on shipments of supplies for regular programmes.
 From March – May in a typical year, UNICEF would have made more than 700 vaccine shipments to countries.
 During the same period in 2020, just over half that amount – 391 shipments – took place.